How Can We Help?

 How to use: Click “View PDF” to access PDF for each individual document.

-(September 15, 2023) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports the August unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.3 percent, higher than the 4.2 rate in July.
-Since August of 2022, the MSA unemployment rate increased by six-tenths of a point (0.6) from a rate of 3.7 percent.
-The August 2023 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) rate of 4.5 percent.
-The civilian Labor force for the MSA decreased by 1,525 over the month and indicated an increase of 39,386 over the year.
+(December 11, 2025) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports the September 2025 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.2 percent, lower than the 4.4 rate reported in August 2025.
+The September 2025 unemployment rate decreased by two-tenths (0.2) of a point over the month and is four-tenths of a point (0.4) higher than the 3.8 rate from a year ago in September 2024.
+The September 2025 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) September 2025 rate of 4.4 percent.
+The Civilian Labor Force for the MSA increased by 5,173 individuals over the month and increased by 30,202 individuals over the year.

 DOWNLOAD FULL MSA REPORT: – View PDF